tfc/tfc.github.io/_posts/2016-09-11-dont_fear_recursion.md

 Actually, **everything** can be implemented in both styles.
 For a lot of algorithms, the recursive version is simpler to read, write, and understand.
 But nevertheless, programmers know, that recursive functions burden a lot of memory consumption, because there is usually a `call` instruction per recursive call, which puts another call frame on the stack.
-Interestingly, this is not true sor some special cases.
+Interestingly, this is not true for some special cases.

-The idea to write this article came into my mind when i thought about a discussion which i listened to many years ago.
+The idea to write this article came into my mind when I thought about a discussion which I listened to many years ago.
-At that time i worked at a company as a free lancer, before i started studying at university.
+At that time I worked at a company as a freelancer, before I started studying at university.
-The whole discussion was very open, but i felt a bit disturbed when a colleague said, that C/C++ is very limited in their optimization potential.
+The whole discussion was very open, but I felt a bit disturbed when a colleague said, that C/C++ is very limited in their optimization potential.
 One example for that point was, that languages like *Scala* can eliminate the stack growth in some recursion cases.
-I was very unexperienced, so i didn't know better.
+I was very unexperienced, so I didn't know better.
-Not too much later, i learned at university, that this special kind of recursion is called [**tail recursion**](https://en.wikipedia.org/wiki/Tail_call).
+Not too much later, I learned at university, that this special kind of recursion is called [**tail recursion**](https://en.wikipedia.org/wiki/Tail_call).
-I was pretty happy when i realized that the optimization potential which that brings, is not a question of the language, but more a question of the compiler implementation.
+I was pretty happy when I realized that the optimization potential which that brings, is not a question of the language, but more a question of the compiler implementation.

 As of today, this topic came to my attention multiple times.
 Since C++11, it is possible to let the compiler execute *normal* functions (instead of template meta code) at compile time, and get a guarantee that the result will be embedded in the binary, reducing execution time.
 Such functions are called `constexpr` functions.
 However, those functions had to be implemented recursively, as it is not possible to define variables and loops in `constexpr` functions in C++11.
 (This is fixed and allowed in C++14)
-At this occasion (and because of template meta programming and learning Haskell) i got some more practise in thinking recursion aware.
+At this occasion (and because of template meta-programming and learning Haskell) I got some more practice in thinking recursion aware.

 ## Tail Recursion